dfelinto/blender-manual/manual/video_editing/sequencer/strips/scene.rst

 Options
 =======

-Use Sequence
+Input
+   Input type to use for the Scene strip.

+   :Camera:
+      Use the Scene’s 3D camera as input.
+   :Sequencer:
-   Expand the scenes sequence strips, allowing one scene to reuse another scene's edit (instead of taking the render output from the scene).
+      Use the scene's sequencer timeline as input, allowing one scene to reuse another scene's edit (instead of taking the render output from the scene).

       This is similar to how :doc:`Meta Strips </video_editing/sequencer/meta>` work, with the added advantage of supporting multiple instances of the same data.

 Volume
    Volume of the audio taken from the chosen scene.
 Camera